Henry Cowell Redwoods State Park: History

 During the 1830s and 40s, when California was still part of Mexico, large land grants were created, called "ranchos".
 The lands now included in the State Park were once parts of three different ranchos.
 Rancho Cañada del Rincon en el Rio San Lorenzo, Rancho Zayante and Rancho Carbonera.
 By 1865, most of the former rancho lands had been subdivided.
 Industrialist Henry Cowell purchased 6500 acre of the former Rancho Cañada del Rincon en el Rio San Lorenzo, including 1600 acre of forest, in 1865, adding to his quarrying and lime operations in the vicinity.
 A significant number of buildings in San Francisco were built using the redwood and limestone products from this area.
 In the 1920s the owners of a large resort adjacent to Henry Cowell's holdings raised support for the County of Santa Cruz to buy and preserve their pristine redwood lands, an action finally approved of, in large part thanks to the work of California Lieutenant Governor, the Hon.
 William Jeter, in 1930.
 Eventually philanthropist Samuel Cowell, aged 90, last of the Cowell line, (and endower for Cowell Hall at the University of San Francisco), donated the rest of what became the Park to the State, but only under the condition that Santa Cruz County also give up its nearby portion of the land (Big Trees Park) to the State so that it could all be managed together.
 Thus, the Henry Cowell Redwoods State Park was officially created on August 15, 1954.
 The separate Fall Creek unit was added later.

-In February 1973, serial killer Herbert Mullin killed 4 teens who were camping at the state park.
+On February 10, 1973 serial killer Herbert Mullin killed 4 teens who were camping at the state park.
 In 1981 it became a crime scene again when serial killer David Carpenter shot a hiking couple, killing the female hiker.